kingandmcgaw/kingandmcgaw.github.io/_drafts/2014-03-21-getting-started-with-jasmine-on-a-rails-project.md

 ---
 layout: post
-title: Getting started with Jasmine on a rails project
+title: Getting started with Jasmine on a Rails project
 date: 2014-03-21 15:08:52
 author: Steve Rydz
 ---